July 23-25, 2025

 Rachel Muir, CFRE, Principal, Rachel Muir

 Looking for a stable, predictable source of ongoing income?
-What if you could build one that also gave you a pool of prospects who would name your charity in their will or estate?
+What if you could build one that also gives you a pool of prospects who might name your charity in their will or estate?
 Learn how to launch a monthly giving program with our special guest, Rachel Muir, CFRE.
-She’s showing you…
+She will demonstrate:

-- why you should start monthly giving and how to sell it to leadership
+- Why you should start a monthly giving program and how to sell it to leadership.

-- who your BEST monthly giving prospects are
+- Who are your BEST monthly giving prospects.

-- the lucrative math of monthly giving and loyal donor retention
+- What is the lucrative math of monthly giving and loyal donor retention.

-- monthly giving examples with direct mail, phone, email, websites, & social
+- Monthly giving examples for direct mail, phone, email, websites, and social media outreach.

 Workshop 102 Beyond Bon Bons and Bubble Baths: Addressing Risks for Burnout